AriaPramesta/what-todo/README.md

 ## Features

 - Add new thing to do
-- Display your list to do
+- Display your to do list
-- Search your list
+- Search your to do list
+- Detail your to do list
+- Edit and
+- Remove

 ## Technologies